Logiqx/gps-details/docs/devices/coros/firmware/3.0708.1113/install.md

-### That's It
+### Wrap Up

 Hopefully these instructions have helped you to install 3.0708.1113 beta on your VERTIX 2 or VERTIX 2S.
-I appreciate it still requires some technical skills!
+Sorry, manual updates do require some technical skills!

 COROS plans to ship the same fix(es) in their next public firmware release which is due late in January.
 This beta will allow you to enjoy reliable speeds in the meantime!